JTarakRam/Customer_segmentation/README.md

 The timeline is for this project is 4 days

-data collection, cleaning - 1 day
++ data collection, cleaning - 1 day

-pre-precessing and modeling - 1 day
++ pre-precessing and modeling - 1 day

-evaluation, and testing - 1 day
++ evaluation, and testing - 1 day

-deployment - 1 day
++ deployment - 1 day

-Total estimated timeline - 15 weeks

 ### **Glossary**